phuchust/freqtrade_strategy/README.md

-# Freqtrade strategies
-All strategies here are not my work.<br />
-It was collected from the freqtrade Discord.<br />

 # Warning
-Some strategies that I have modified a little bit.<br />
+Some strategies that I have modified, but almost strategies are under development <br />
+For more information, please join the Freqtrade Discord Community. <br />

 **Don't use for live trading.** It could bang your bags ^^<br />
 High risk, high return also :D<br />
 <br />